crazyscriptright/PIR_RFID_based_security_system/README.md

-# 🚨 IoT Mini Security System
+# 🚨 PIR and RFID based security system

 A simple yet effective IoT-based security system using RFID, PIR sensor, and buzzer.
 This project detects unauthorized access and motion, providing real-time alerts.